 There are plenty of suitable habitats across the site for a wide range of invertebrates from the tiniest of insects such as Woodlouse (Oniscus asellus) and ants (Formicidae) to the more noticeable species that people recognise such as hoverflies (Syrphidae) and bees (Anthophila).
-Butterflies are a favourite with many people and can be seen on a warm sunny summer's day feeding on the various nectar sources around the site.
+The site supports 23 species of butterfly which are a favourite with many people and can be seen on a warm sunny summer's day feeding on the various nectar sources around the site.
 Red Admiral (Vanessa atalanta) and Peacock (Aglais io) can be found on bramble flowers while in the more dappled shady areas you could spot a Speckled Wood (Pararge aegeria).
-In late spring start to look out for damselflies and dragonflies hawking along the river for insects; an unmistakable one is the Banded Demoiselle damselfly (Calopteryx splendens).
+In late spring visitors can expect to see damselflies and dragonflies hawking along the river for insects; an unmistakable one is the Banded Demoiselle damselfly (Calopteryx splendens).